Ming-Xin-Bui/CoputerVisionVietnam2023/README.md

-This is a educational project
+This is an educational project
 Credits to joeyz0z for his repository https://github.com/joeyz0z/ConZIC

 To test it locally, run virtual environment: